-(3) During the first month following placement, the community service provider(s) specified in the ITP shall perform assessments as identified and scheduled in the ITP.
-The direct care staff may collect base line data for the assessments.

-(4) During the second through the fourth week following placement, the case manager shall visit the individual at least two times per week.

-(5) During the second month following placement the case manager shall visit the individual at least weekly, or more often if required, by the team or the circumstances in order to ensure program implementation in the new environment.

-(6) Case managers shall comply with all developmental disabilities division reporting requirements relevant to post-placement activities and reporting.

-(7) The case manager should convene and chair the first meeting of the individual's new community IDT (CIDT) within 14 days of placement.
-The CIDT shall normally consist of the individual (and his or her chosen representative, if any), the parent/guardian (and his or her chosen representative, if any), the helper, the case manager, and professional and direct care provider(s).
+- (3) During the first month following placement, the community service provider(s) specified in the ITP shall perform assessments as identified and scheduled in the ITP.
+The direct care staff may collect base line data for the assessments. - (4) During the second through the fourth week following placement, the case manager shall visit the individual at least two times per week. - (5) During the second month following placement the case manager shall visit the individual at least weekly, or more often if required, by the team or the circumstances in order to ensure program implementation in the new environment. - (6) Case managers shall comply with all developmental disabilities division reporting requirements relevant to post-placement activities and reporting. - (7) The case manager should convene and chair the first meeting of the individual's new community IDT (CIDT) within 14 days of placement.
+The CIDT shall normally consist of the individual (and their chosen representative, if any), the parent/guardian (and their chosen representative, if any), the helper, the case manager, and professional and direct care provider(s).
 In the absence of any member, the CIDT may proceed with the meeting if appropriate under the circumstances.
-The team shall meet to:

-- (a) review program implementation; - (b) provide for any necessary program adjustments; - (c) identify and resolve any problems or potential problems in successful implementation; - (d) determine if assessments are occurring as scheduled pursuant to the ITP; and
+The team shall meet to: - (a) review program implementation; - (b) provide for any necessary program adjustments; - (c) identify and resolve any problems or potential problems in successful implementation;

-(e) schedule the next IDT meeting to develop the community IPP, which shall be developed within 60 days of placement.
+- (d) determine if assessments are occurring as scheduled pursuant to the ITP; and - (e) schedule the next IDT meeting to develop the community IPP, which shall be developed within 60 days of placement.

-(8) The case manager shall convene and chair the second meeting and subsequent meetings of the CIDT to prepare and complete the individual's community individual service plan (ISP).
-If the current placement plan is an interim plan developed pursuant to activity 19, in the course of developing the individual's ISP the CIDT shall review the original ITP that was not implemented by the department of health (see Activity 19) to determine whether any of the components of the original ITP should be incorporated into the ISP.
-By agreement of the individual, parent/guardian and department of health or as a result of a decision through a DRP, the ISP shall supersede all previous plans.

-(9) Subject to the community DRP and to the principles set forth in Activity 19, the ISP shall be implemented within 60 days following placement.
-Adjustments to the plan of care or community service provider contracts shall be completed pursuant to the ISP.

-B. The goal of the community IDT is to ensure the implementation of the community individual service plan (ISP).
-In order to do this, the case manager or his or her local representative should visit the individual as specified in the ISP or as often as necessary, but no less than two times per month, to assure that the plan is being fully implemented and to assist the individual in becoming a part of his or her community.
-[04/29/94; 01/15/97; Recompiled 10/31/01]
+- (8) The case manager shall convene and chair the second meeting and subsequent meetings of the CIDT to prepare and complete the individual's community individual service plan (ISP).
+If the current placement plan is an interim plan developed pursuant to Activity 19, in the course of developing the individual's ISP the CIDT shall review the original ITP that was not implemented by the health care authority (see Activity 19) to determine whether any of the components of the original ITP should be incorporated into the ISP.
+By agreement of the individual, parent/guardian and health care authority or as a result of a decision through a DRP, the ISP shall supersede all previous plans. - (9) Subject to the community DRP and to the principles set forth in Activity 19, the ISP shall be implemented within 60 days following placement.
+Adjustments to the plan of care or community service provider contracts shall be completed pursuant to the ISP. - B. The goal of the community IDT is to ensure the implementation of the community individual service plan (ISP).
+In order to do this, the case manager or the case manager's local representative should visit the individual as specified in the ISP or as often as necessary, but no less than two times per month, to assure that the plan is being fully implemented and to assist the individual in becoming a part of their community.
+[8.371.7.38 NMAC N, 7/1/2024]

-HISTORY OF 7.26.7 NMAC:
+HISTORY OF 8.371.7 NMAC: [RESERVED]